-Monochrome is dedicated to fine watches.
-We’re always looking for an opportunity to explain everything about Haute Horlogerie – whether made by well-known watch brands who’ve been in the business for decades or even centuries or made by individual independent watchmakers.
-It’s our passion, it’s what makes our horological heart beat faster, to tell you about these lovely and magical marvels that mechanical wrist watches are.
+MONOCHROME is dedicated to fine watches.
+We’re always looking for an opportunity to explain every aspect of Haute Horlogerie – whether made by well-known watch brands that have been in the business for decades or even centuries or made by individual, independent watchmakers.
+It’s our passion and sharing the beauty and technical marvel of mechanical wristwatches is what makes our horological hearts beat faster.

-Founder and editor-in-chief
+Founder and Editor-in-Chief

 Brice Goulard is based in Tours, France, and before becoming a full-time watch nerd he worked as an investment banker.
 For him, everything began with an old mechanical chronograph at the age of 15.
 Since that time, he manages to keep in touch with everything related to watches.
 Two main interests for Brice: vintage aviation chronographs and moon-phase watches as a collector and Haute Horology as a passion.
 He has a strong taste for aesthetics and loves the beauty of mechanics!

-Previous contributors who helped shape Monochrome
+Previous contributors who helped shape MONOCHROME

 Evan Yeung started out with just a simple appreciation of mechanical devices, particularly of timepieces.
 A former consultant turned business school student, his appreciation heightened when he got his first vintage watch courtesy of his first paycheck.
 Before he knows it, his appreciation has evolved into a consuming passion.
 Scouring the world for timepieces worth owning, be they from the golden age of horology (vintage) or from the innovations of the watchmakers of today, his desire to share his passion is what drives him to write articles on timepieces of value.
 His taste for wristwatches may be unorthodox at times, but his principle in selecting remains the same – that is to find a timepiece that is genuinely good.